Skip to main content

 Open

-Education disagreed with this recommendation as it believes the currently reported persistence data are sufficiently accurate to support effective program management and oversight.
+As of August 2023, Education continues to disagree with this recommendation as it believes the currently reported persistence data are sufficiently accurate to support effective program management and oversight.
 In its FY 2022 Congressional Budget Justification, Education stated that the agency had corrected the errors in its calculations of the program persistence measures in response to our report and, as of October 2021, Education officials have provided general descriptions of the changes the agency has made to its calculations.
 We appreciate that Education is taking steps to ensure that it is correctly calculating its program persistence measures.
 However, to close this recommendation, Education should provide its corrected calculations for GAO to review and confirm that Education has corrected all of the errors we identified.
-The agency did not provide an update in 2022.
+As of September 2024, Education reported that it has not yet developed an action plan to address this recommendation.

 Department of Education The Assistant Secretary for Postsecondary Education should either collect the CCAMPIS participant enrollment data needed to calculate a standard 3-year graduation rate or accurately define and calculate a different college completion measure.
 (Recommendation 2)